pniewiejski/algorithms-playground/data-structures/Trie/README.md

 However, there are also some disadvantages that we have to keep in mind.

-👎 Sometimes trie can take up more space than a hash map would
+👎 Sometimes trie can take up more space than a hash map would.

-👎 Floating point key can lead to long chains & prefixes that are kinda useless
+👎 Floating point key can lead to long chains & prefixes that are kinda useless.

 👎 Lookup time can be slower compared to a hash map (especially if we're dealing with a slow random-access read, like when reading from a hard drive.)